DigiBP/digibp-gempen/README.md

 b)	Chatbot: If the problem is solved, the user selects [Problem solved], a ‘closed’ ticket is automatically created – To reduce information overload, no e-mail is sent to the customer because he already knows that the issue is resolved.

-#### Chatbot Intents
-The chatbot can handle the following intents both in english and german:

-* pc is slow
-* error message
-* install new software
-* forgott my password

 ### Diagnosis and Solving Process
 Diagnosis Process (with knowledge base, translation and solving)